 Is a home warranty the same as homeowners insurance?

 A home warranty is different from homeowners insurance.
-Homeowners insurance offers protection for your home and belongings against unexpected damages or losses, which are typically caused by major events such as natural disasters.
+Homeowners insurance offers protection for your home and belongings against unexpected damages or losses.
 A home warranty can offer protection to your belongings against everyday wear and tear.
 Think about your refrigerator.
-If it begins to malfunction due to its age, a home warranty can help cover the cost to repair or replace it.
-Homeowners insurance will not provide protection for a fridge that’s malfunctioning due to age, but it will typically cover the cost to repair or replace your fridge if it is damaged in a house fire.
-Money expert Clark Howard is not a fan of home warranties.
+Homeowners insurance doesn’t cover a fridge that’s malfunctioning due to age.
+But — in this situation — a home warranty can help cover the cost to repair or replace it.
+That said, money expert Clark Howard is not a fan of home warranties.

 Who is covered by my homeowners insurance?

 Liability coverage included with most standard homeowners insurance policies will provide protection for you, your spouse and any additional household members who are relatives by blood, adoption or under full-time foster care.
-For unmarried couples, if both partners are named on the deed of the home, it is common for insurance policies to cover you both.
+For unmarried couples — if both partners are named on a home’s deed — it’s common for insurance policies to cover you both.
 When it comes to pets, you will want to check your policy for specifics on coverage.
 While many insurers do cover pets, some companies will exclude pets entirely or exclude certain breeds.

 What is an endorsement?

 An insurance endorsement, also known as a “rider,” is an adjustment to your insurance policy’s coverage.
-Endorsements allow you to personalize your coverage to meet your specific needs by adding or removing coverage or changing who and what is covered by your policy.
+Endorsements let you personalize your policy by adding or removing coverages.
+You can also change who or what your policy covers.
 If, for example, you have jewelry that is worth more than your standard policy will cover, you can purchase an endorsement to raise the coverage limits for your high-value items.
 Another example would be purchasing an endorsement to provide coverage for a roommate who is not related by blood or marriage.

 What is the difference between private mortgage insurance and homeowners insurance?

 While homeowners insurance provides protection to homeowners, mortgage insurance provides protection to lenders.
-In the event of unexpected damages or losses to your home or belongings, homeowners insurance can be used to repair or replace items.
-If you are unable to make payments toward your mortgage, however, mortgage insurance provides a guarantee to your lender that their investment will be protected.
+In the event of unexpected damages or losses, homeowners insurance helps repair or replace your property.
+If you can’t make payments toward your mortgage, however, mortgage insurance provides a guarantee to your lender that their investment is protected.
 Lenders typically require you to have homeowners insurance, but private mortgage insurance is usually required only when a borrower makes a down payment of less than 20% of the home’s purchase price.